Hall church: History

 There are also English hall churches vaulted with stone, such as Temple Church in London, the choir of Bristol Cathedral and the Lady Chapel of Salisbury Cathedral.

 Some Gothic Revival churches apply the hall church model, particularly those following German architectural precedents.
 One example of a neo-Gothic hall church is St. Francis de Sales Church in Saint Louis, Missouri, designed by Viktor Klutho and completed in 1908.

 A completely separate 20th-century usage employs the term hall church to mean a multi-purpose building with moveable seats rather than pews and a chancel area which can be screened off, to allow for use as a community centre during the week.
-This was particularly popular in Britain in inner-city areas from the 1960s onwards.
+That was particularly popular in Britain in inner-city areas from the 1960s onwards.

 Principles and variations

-Some typical forms of hall churches and how to distinguish them from basilicas:
+Here are some typical forms of hall churches and how to distinguish them from basilicas: